RSS feedLink to Irishpapermoney main page

 The first Irish Punt series was succeeded by a second Irish Punt design (Series C) from 1992, again printed in Irish on the face and in English on the reverse.

 Parity with Sterling continued up until Ireland became part of the ERM in 1979, breaking the link with Sterling.
 Ireland went on to be a founding member of the Euro zone in 2002, which lead to the replacement of the Irish Pound, or Irish Punt, in circulation by the Euro.
 The last Irish Punt note to be issued was a £50 note, dated 8 March, 2001.
+The first issue of Irish Euro notes used prefix letter T, and was issued in denominations of 5, 10, 20, 50, 100, and 500 Euro.
+200 Euro notes were not printed with prefix letter T.

-Dates on Irish banknotes
+Dates on old Irish Pound Notes

-During the second world war a special marking was added to Legal Tender notes, of a letter in a circle, creating an interesting variation to the basic design, the Irish War Code Notes.
+During the second world war a special marking was added to Legal Tender notes, a letter in a circle, creating an interesting variation to the basic design, the Irish War Code Notes.

 Books on Old Irish Banknotes